sam-falvo/sam-falvo.github.io/_posts/2014-01-05-subroutine-performance-in-j.md

 and in part due to the substantially reduced timer precision provided by Unix command-line tools, I needed to increase the number of rows that `pfn` needs to process to 1.3e9.
 This caused GForth to run for just about a full minute on the PC, allowing `time gforth pfn.fs` to report meaningful results.
-You'll notice I allocate only 1.3e8 bytes of memory in the code, but iterate over the data set ten times.
+You'll notice I allocate only 1.3e8 cells of memory in the code, but iterate over the data set ten times.
-I tried allocating 1.3e9 bytes directly, but at least with GForth 0.7.0 64-bit running under Linux, I cannot allocate that much memory.
+I tried allocating 1.3e9 cells (5.2GB) directly, but at least with GForth 0.7.0 64-bit running under Linux, I cannot allocate that much memory.

 ### Data